 The program is interdisciplinary and includes courses in the humanities, social sciences, and natural sciences, as well as business, law, theology, and social work.
 WSGS faculty seek to integrate knowledge about women, gender, and sexuality into the theories and practices of various disciplines and professions across the university.

 Located in Cuneo Hall, our program office houses our director, Betsy Jones Hemenway, Ph.
 D., a professor in the history department; our graduate program director, Suzanne Bost, Ph.
 D., from the English department; our internship coordinator, Bren Ortega Murphy, Ph.
-D., from the School of Communication; and our graduate assistants Shay Collins and Stephanie Williams.
+D., from the School of Communication; and our graduate assistants Cait Wright and Holly Bullard.

 To contact us, please click here.